All resources

 How to build an LRR register in Responsiv (and keep it from going stale)

-This is a practical guide to building a register in Responsiv that stays current — structured so the maintenance happens as a byproduct of work you're already doing, not as a separate chore nobody owns.
+This is a practical guide to building one in Responsiv that stays current, with the maintenance falling out of work your team is already doing rather than landing as a separate chore.

 What an LRR register actually is